 Most colleges require applicants to submit an official copy of their high school transcript.
-This has to be sent directly in a sealed envelope directly from the applicants’ high school to ensure that the transcript is not tampered with after it is released.
+This has to be sent directly in a sealed envelope directly from the applicants’ high school to ensure that it is not tampered with after it is released.
+But what is a high school transcript?
+And what’s included in one?

 Your high school transcript will typically include: